abbreviatedman/spellbound/data/quotes.md

 428
 00:22:05,455 --> 00:22:08,317
-but I was young and...
+but I was young and…

 429
 00:22:08,453 --> 00:22:11,315